About Richard Vacca

 It’s done fairly well.
 The Association for Recorded Sound Collections (ARSC) awarded the book a Certificate of Merit for Excellence in Historical Recorded Sound Research in Jazz in 2013.
 Notable reviews were written by Nat Hentoff, Bob Porter, and Michael Steinman.
 I told the Boston Jazz Chronicles story at length to journalist Fred Bouchard as part of his Oral History Project interview at the Berklee College of Music.

 A few fizzled writing ventures later, I met music impresario Fred Taylor of Scullers Jazz Club and went to work on the story of Taylor’s 60 years in the entertainment business.
-I was the “as-told-to” guy (a story in itself), and our book, What, and Give up Showbiz?, will be published by Backbeat Books in late 2020.
+I was the “as-told-to” guy (a story in itself), and our book, What, and Give up Showbiz?, was published by Backbeat Books in late 2020.

 In 2019, I co-curated the exhibit